saramorrin/rock-paper-scissors-lizard-spock/README.md

 - There should be rules of how to play the game if the player has not played the game before
 - The game should be resposive across a number of different media devices
 - There should be the ability to contact the creator of the game
-- There should be social media links to the game creators other games
+- There should be social media links to the game creators others games

 ## Colour Scheme and Font

-[My Color Space](https://mycolor.space/?hex=%23D9BDB2&sub=1) was used to choose a complimentary colour pallet based on the images selected.
+[My Color Space](https://mycolor.space/?hex=%23D9BDB2&sub=1) was used to choose a complimentary colour pallet based on the background image selected.
 The aim was to ensure the best use of contrasting colours inline with accessibility guidelines.
 The colours used were:
-- #D9BDB2 background colour for site header and footer
+- ##A480F2 colour for buttons, social media icons and computer background colour result
-- #FFE9E5 background colour for site paragraph text and images
+- ##F978D4 player background result

-The initial heading font chosen was [Dancing Script](https://fonts.google.com/specimen/Dancing+Script?query=danc).
-However upon testing the font was not that clear to read and did not make enough of an impact for a logo text.
+The initial font chosen was [Monoton](https://fonts.google.com/specimen/Monoton?query=Monoton).
+However upon testing the font was not that clear to read across all heading sizes and paragraphs.
-Instead, [Amatic SC](https://fonts.google.com/specimen/Amatic+SC?query=amatic) was picked as this provided a bolder look while still in keeping with the overall vision of the site.
-Of the fonts suggested by Google Fonts for appropriate pairings, [Open Sans](https://fonts.google.com/specimen/Open+Sans?query=open) was chosen for the paragraph text.
+As a result, [Varela Round](https://fonts.google.com/specimen/Varela+Round?query=Varela+Round) was picked for the result text and modal boxes as this still provided bold look while still in keeping with the overall vision of the site.
 It is a clean legible font, which sits nicely of the page alongside the heading text.
 Sans-serif was added as a backup option for those browsers that do not support some of the modern typefaces.

 ## Site Skeleton

 [Balsamiq](https://balsamiq.com/) was used to create wireframes of the website.
 This was very useful as it gives the template of the UI.
-Wireframes were designed for web browser and a mobile browser format.
+Wireframes were designed for web browser, table and a mobile browser format.

 ![Balsamiq Mobile Image]()